SudarshanaSRao/SudarshanaSRao.github.io/_pages/cv.md

 Leadership & Involvement
 ======
 * Course Producer for the Database Systems (CSCI-585) course under Prof. Saty's guidance.
-Held office hours, mentored, and evaluated homeworks and exams for a class of 300 students.
+Held office hours, mentored, and evaluated homework and exams for a class of 300 students.
 * Project Coordinator of The Department of Electronics & Instrumentation Engineering during the National Level Annual Technical Symposium Phase Shift 2021, organized in B.M.S.
 College of Engineering (BMSCE).
 * Student Volunteer of Mitsubishi Electric Cup- National Level Competition for Factory Automation held at BMSCE.